Sabeco World Trade Center

 Sabeco World Trade Center was the unofficial name of a proposed skyscraper at a block in Mê Linh Square, between the Vietcombank Tower and IBC Building with the address 2-4-6 Hai Ba Trung, District 1, Ho Chi Minh City, Vietnam.
 The project was developed by the Vietnam's beer producer Sabeco Brewery and planned to start construction in 2010 and complete in 2013; however, it was cancelled and never built.
 The tower was expected to have 40 floors, feature a traditional Vietnamese house, and become the ninth tallest building in Vietnam then.
 The architect for the project was HOK International.
 The development, known as Saigon Plaza, was planned to include offices, entertainment venues, shopping malls, a hotel, and a convention hall.

-However, the project was canceled after many frauds around it and now is temporaily used by Rạn Biển City Center Restaurant while waiting for re-auction.
+However, the project was canceled after many frauds around it and now is temporarily used by Rạn Biển City Center Restaurant while waiting for re-auction.

 Name

 The name “World Trade Center” is a trademark owned by the World Trade Centers Association (WTCA) and is used under license by WTCA's global network of members in nearly 100 countries.
 The Sabeco project was not licensed or authorized by WTCA.